 Abstract

 Evaporative cooling is a complex heat and mass transfer phenomenon with industrial and residential applications.
 We present the development of a miniaturized, very low-cost cross-flow direct evaporative cooler with potential applications as a teaching tool and as a laboratory testing apparatus for rapid, preliminary studies.
 We evaluate the impact of water flow rate, air velocity, and initial water temperature on air and water-side performance, including the cooling rate and efficiency, through comparison to theoretical results obtained using a newly developed, simple steady-state numerical model with a single fitting parameter and through regression analysis of a central composite fractional factorial design.
 The miniaturized device can be used to achieve water cooling rates up to 740 W, and air- and water side efficiencies of up to 80% and 23%, respectively, all of which were found to be strongly dependent on operating parameters and to vary with similar trends reported in existing studies on larger systems.
 Moreover, the numerical model can be used to predict outlet water temperatures, outlet air temperatures, cooling rates, and water-side efficiencies with average errors of 1%, 4%, 7%, and 11%, respectively, over a wide range of operating conditions.
-Results provide strong evidence that the miniaturized, low-cost evaporative cooler and associated model have potential for use in teaching or laboratory training and testing applications.
+Results provide strong evidence that the miniaturized, low-cost evaporative cooler and associated model have potential for use in teaching or laboratory training and testing packing material applications.